Arts and Sciences at Rutgers

 - SAS Excellence Award Program Scholarships for incoming and continuing students

-- An Honors Program that offers the academic environment of a small liberal arts college within one of leading research universities in the nation
+- An Honors Program that offers the academic environment of a small arts and sciences college within one of leading research universities in the nation

 - Enrollment in unique First-Year Seminars with senior members of the faculty